-- 1. Copy the initial 50GB data set to our file server. - Create a backup job in Symantec Backup 2010 console, choosing the deduplication storage folder as the destination, and also selecting the option to allow the remote agent to have direct access to the Dell PowerVault DL2100. - 3.
-Run the backup job to initially backup the file share to the media server. - 4.
-Execute the custom AutoIT workload to simulate one business day of activity, modifying approximately 3 percent of Microsoft Office files, and copying, deleting, and moving other files. - 5.
-Rerun the backup job in Symantec Backup Exec 2010. - 6.
-Repeat steps 4 and 5 through the end of testing. - 7.
+- 1. Initialize the mail database. - 2.
+Create a backup job in Symantec Backup 2010 console, choosing the deduplication storage folder as the destination, and also selecting the option to allow the remote agent to have direct access to the Dell PowerVault DL2100. - 3.
+Run the backup job to initially backup the mail database to the media server. - 4.
+Execute the LoadGen workload to simulate one business day of mail activity. - 5.
+Rerun the backup job in Symantec Backup Exec 2010.

+- 6. Repeat steps 4 and 5 until the specified simulation period has elapsed. - 7.
 Export the job details results data.

-For the backup to disk scenario, we performed similar tasks as above, but targeted the backup destination to the backup to disk device, as opposed to the deduplication storage folder device.
+For the backup-to-disk scenario, we performed similar tasks as above, but targeted the backup destination to the backup-to-disk device, as opposed to the deduplication-storage-folder device.